chriswblake/tech-showcase-cli-photo-album/README.md

 - C# by Microsoft [(ms-dotnettools.csharp)](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp)
 - .NET Core Test Explorer [(formulahendry.dotnet-test-explorer)](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer)

+## Architecture
+The application and its unit tests are separated into two folders.
+- **PhotosConsoleApp** - The main program.
+- **PhotosConsoleAppTest** - Verifies the API calls and console interactions.

 ## How to Debug (using Visual Studio Code)
 1. Within VS Code, on the left navigation bar, click the tab `Run and Debug`.